Studying at Cambridge

 Estimation of energy intake with reference to estimated total energy expenditure

-As noted above, a focus on misreporting tends to concentrate on estimation of absolute levels of total energy intake.
-Habitual total energy intake should match with habitual total energy expenditure under assumption that participant weights are static (in a state of energy balance).
+As noted above, a focus on misreporting tends to be on the estimation of absolute levels of total energy intake.
+Habitual total energy intake should match with habitual total energy expenditure under the assumption that participant weights are static (in a state of energy balance).
 Under this assumption, estimates of total energy expenditure are often used to identify mis-reporters in dietary research.

 Ideally, studies would measure total energy expenditure (TEE) by doubly labelled water (DLW), but this is expensive (approx. £1000 per dose).
-Therefore, a typical population-health study estimates TEE by basic characteristics that are readily measured.
-The estimation uses standard equations of basal metabolic rate (BMR) [44], plus energy expenditure due to physical activity level (PAL).
+Therefore, a typical population-health study estimates TEE by basic characteristics that are readily measurable.
+The estimation uses standard equations of basal metabolic rate (BMR) [41], plus energy expenditure due to physical activity level (PAL).
 Estimates of TEE are improved if physical activity is assessed objectively.
-A direct measure of BMR can be made by calorimetry.
+BMR can be measured directly with calorimetry.

 TEE comprises energy expenditure due to physical activity and also digestion of meals.
-The ‘thermic effect of food’ can be estimated from dietary consumption, but is typically ignored because TEE, used as a reference to subjective total energy intake, should be independent of dietary measures assessed simultaneously.
+The 'thermic effect of food’ can be estimated from dietary consumption, but is typically ignored because TEE, used as a reference to subjective total energy intake, should be independent of dietary measures assessed simultaneously.
 Instead, PAL is assigned to be a constant coefficient that captures energy expenditure in addition to BMR.
-The following summary of PAL values has been calculated from DLW measurements of TEE.
-For each activity, it is assumed that overall activity is as detailed in table D.1.11.
+Calculated from DLW-derived TEE, PALs are assumed to be as detailed in Table D.3.2.

-Table D.1.11 Physical activity levels derived from doubly labelled water measurement.
+Table D.3.2 Physical activity levels derived from doubly labelled water measurement.

 Activity Physical activity level (PAL)